How To Pick Stocks – The Basics

-The most challenging aspect of starting to invest is picking the first few stocks to add to a portfolio.
-Every investor has their own techniques and strategies, but we want to give you the tools you need to place your first trades, and get your portfolio off to a running start.
+The most challenging aspect of starting to invest in the stock market is picking the first few stocks to add to a portfolio.
+Every experienced investor has his/her own techniques and strategies that they believe in.
+But when you are just getting started, learning how to pick stocks can be very challenging.
+Here at HowTheMarketWorks, we want to give you the tools you need to show you how to pick stocks and place your first trades.
+This will help you get your portfolio off to a running start.

-Before choosing your first stock, the first step is deciding what your goals are for your portfolio.
+Before picking your first stock, the first step is deciding what your goals are for your portfolio.

 Risk and Reward

-The biggest choice you will make will be balancing risk and reward – investing all your cash in very risky assets with high growth (or loss) potential, or focus on companies that you believe can be strong in the long run.
+The biggest choice you will make will be balancing risk and reward.
+Should you invest all your cash in very risky stocks with high growth (and loss) potential, or focus on companies that you believe can be strong in the long run?

 Once you consider how risky you are feeling, next decide how you want to diversify your portfolio, which will help you decide how much cash to invest in each symbol.
 Your challenge may do this automatically – most challenges include a “position limit”, meaning you can only invest a certain percentage of your cash in any single stock.
 You can check if your contest has a Position Limit rule on the Account Balances page.